AxLabs/neo-playground-templates/README.md

   }
 ```

+Some things to note about the JSON file:

+* The attribute `modulePath` within the object `git` is relative to the root of the `AxLabs/neo-playground-templates` repository.
+* The objects `codeTour` and `welcome` are optional.
+* The attribute `path` within the objects `workspace`, `codeTour`, or `welcome` are relative to the `<TEMPLATE_ID>` directory which, in this case, is `./neo3.java8.neow3j-java-neo3-examples/`.
-Pay attention to the `path` attribute within the `workspace` object: if you want to set a sub-directory as the template's workspace, you need to accordingly set this attribute.
+* Pay attention to the `path` attribute within the `workspace` object: if you want to set a sub-directory as the template's workspace, you need to accordingly set this attribute.
 In the example above, the `neo3-examples` directory is where the code related to Neo3 is located. :sweat_smile:

 ##### 6. Commit your changes :relaxed:
 ##### 7. Create a pull request to the [neo-playground-templates](https://github.com/AxLabs/neo-playground-templates) repository